For Mediators:

 As a condition of ongoing approval, mediators must comply with the Practice Standards and seek re-approval in accordance with the Approval Standards.

-Approval Requirements for Mediators – Recognised Mediator Accreditation Body (RMAB)
+Approval Requirements for Mediators – Recognised Accreditation Provider (RAP)

 A mediator manages processes aimed at maximising the participants’ own decision making.
 The mediator must have personal qualities and appropriate life, social and work experience to conduct the process independently and professionally.

-To be accredited, we, as a Recognised Mediation Accreditation Body require a mediator to provide the following:
+To be accredited, we, as a Recognised Accreditation Provider require a mediator to provide the following:

 1. evidence of good character; and